Aiming for the Early Social Implementation of Synthetic Fuels

 Main Initiatives

 The ENEOS Group is aiming for the early establishment of technologies for our proprietary process for producing synthetic fuels with high efficiency.
-We are promoting the development of diverse liquid fuel production processes, including for jet fuel and diesel, from renewable energy by utilizing the technologies accumulated by the JAPAN-GTL Consortium,* of which we were a member.
+We are promoting the development of diverse liquid fuel production processes, including for jet fuel and diesel by utilizing the technologies cultivated by the JAPAN-GTL Consortium,*3 of which we were once a member.

 A consortium established by six companies in October 2006.
 The participating companies were Japan Petroleum Exploration, Chiyoda Corporation, Cosmo Oil, NIPPON STEEL & SUMIKIN ENGINEERING, Teikoku Oil and INPEX, and Nippon Oil (all company names are as of establishment date).
 The demonstration operation of 500 barrels per day between 2009 and 2011 was carried out as a joint research project between the Consortium and the Japan Organization for Metals and Energy Security (JOGMEC), establishing GTL technologies that could be used on a commercial scale.